nghin/vacsf.org.dev/_posts/meditations/2016-03-21-Abusing-Grace.md

 We don't have to look further than the context of our own body of Christ.
 Very few churchgoers, even those who regularly attend Sunday Schools, are sure of their salvation.
 When asked whether they know where they'd be once this life is over, or when the Lord returns at the sound of the trumpet (I Corinthians 15:52), the answer is usually: "We can only try our best," or something else of equal or even less certainty.

 If they had had a full knowledge of God's grace they would have had no such doubt of their salvation.
 Their answers to the important question of their eternal place in the heavenly realm would have been more certain if not absolute, because this salvation is based not on human ability but on the promise of God.
-Therefore it makes no sense to warn them of the negative side of the scary "grace" if they had not possessed it in the first place.
+Therefore it makes no sense to warn them of the negative side of the dangerous "grace" if they had not possessed it in the first place.

 ## In conclusion